LindseySully/streaming-05-smart-smoker/README.md

     - Used to implement the AMQP protocol for RabbitMQ.
 1. webbrowser
     - Used to connect to the RabbitMQ Admin webpage
+1. deque
+    - Used to insert values and delete values.
+1. JSON
+    - JSON allows the convenient packaging of multiple pieces of data into one string that can be sent as a message.
+    - It supports more complex data structures, like sending numbers, strings, arrays, and objects together.

 ## Project Files